UK pledges £105m to assist Nigeria, others tackle Omicron – The Sun Nigeria

 “Ready the UK’s own expert emergency teams for deployment overseas to crisis hotspots, including with new medical equipment,” the British High Commission said.

-The British High Commission further said the Government of the United Kingdom has also confirmed that over 30 million vaccines have been delivered so far as part of the UK’s pledge to donate 100 million doses to the world, benefitting more than 30 countries, including Nigeria.
+British High Commission further said the government of the United Kingdom has also confirmed that over 30 million vaccines have been delivered so far as part of the UK’s pledge to donate 100 million doses to the world, benefitting more than 30 countries, including Nigeria.

+“Doses donated by the UK have reached four continents and provided vital protection from COVID-19 in countries, including Nigeria, Angola, the Democratic Republic of Congo, Ethiopia, Ghana and Rwanda.

 Leave a Reply